 Applicants who are citizens of other countries should follow the application procedures outlined.
 For international applicants, the Early Decision deadline is January 5 and the Regular Decision deadline is February 15.
 Applicants are encouraged to have some experience in a social work program before attending the school.
 Applicants with an undergraduate degree in social work or equivalent course work may qualify for advanced standing.

 A substantial working knowledge of English is essential for admission.
-Applicants for whom English is not a first language must take the TOEFL iBT and have an official score report sent to the Office of Admission; a minimum score for the TOEFL iBT is 89.
-If the TOEFL test is taken on paper or by computer, the TSE, Test of Spoken English is also required with a minimum score of 50.
-The minimum test scores for the paper based TOEFL is 550; computer generated is 207-233.
-The TOEFL requirement may be waived by the Admission Committee if English has been the primary language spoken in the home and at school.
-The school reserves the right to require the TOEFL of any applicant whose first language is not English.
+Applicants for whom English is not a first language must take the IELTS or TOEFL iBT and have an official score report sent to the Office of Admission.
+A minimum score for IELTS is 7.0.
+A minimum score for the TOEFL iBT is 94 and must meet a minimum high score in each test area: Reading (22 minimum); Listening (22 minimum); Speaking (26 minimum); and Writing (24 minimum).
+The IELTS/TOEFL requirement may be waived by the Admission Committee if English has been the primary language spoken in the home and at school.
+The school reserves the right to require the IELTS/TOEFL of any applicant whose first language is not English.